ProxiBlue/vagrant-communicator-docker/README.md

 ```

-you likely need to change the shell to /bin/sh
+you likely need to change the shell to /bin/sh OR increase the shell_wait (default is 10)

+## shell_wait

+I have found some docker instances need a little extra time to initialise, before docker can send commands
+The default wait timeout is 10s.
+Increase in increments of 5 to see if you can overcome issue.

 ## Solved issues?